ALSO OIL FILTER BILLET CAP & OIL COOLER ADAPTER PLATE

 10. Reinstall the purge valve solenoid wiring connector snugly, and engage the yellow locking tab.

-12. Start engine, run for a few minutes (also good opportunity to inspect for O-ring seal leaks of the oil filter cap), shut off, check level and add as necessary to bring level close to “full”.
+12. Replace the oil filler cap, start the engine, and run it for a few minutes (also good opportunity to inspect for O-ring seal leaks of the oil filter cap), shut off, check level and add as necessary to bring level close to “full”.
 Many have reported in other forums, that 4 quarts brings the level halfway up in the hash marked area, but our dipsticks, which are different from those in the FWD engines, may be more accurate?

 - Ignition ON (not ACC)

 - Press accelerator pedal down (to the floor) 3X within 10 seconds